What is happening with EHRI as we know it?

 You might have already noticed various news pieces on the EHRI communications channels about our ambitious plan to transform from a series of projects into a permanent organisation in the form of an ERIC – a European Research Infrastructure Consortium.
 We are now getting very close to realising this plan: on 26th January 2025, EHRI-ERIC will be formally launched at the Polin Museum in Warsaw, Poland.

 You may wonder – what does this mean for the many users and stakeholders of EHRI?
 We have started to compile a number of frequently asked questions (FAQs) that should help address the most common questions.
-If you have other questions that are not answered by the FAQs below, please send them to info@ehri-project.eu and we will incorporate them, along with an answer, in this article.
+If you have other questions that are not answered by the FAQs below, please send them to info@ehri-project.eu and we will incorporate them, along with an answer, in these FAQs.

 Q1: What is an ERIC?